Stephen-McDaniel/R-on-the-rocker/README.md

 CRAN=https://packagemanager.rstudio.com/cran/2021-09-22+MTo1MTg0MzM5O0Q4MjI2M0Y
 ```

 Command output will echo to the session where you started the installation.
-If you like, you can connect with a second SSH session and watch the log at /yakdata/apps/logs-docker-compose-builds/R.log
+If you like, you can connect with a second SSH session and watch the logs at /yakdata/apps/logs-docker-compose-builds

 ## 🔐 LICENSE